Max-Edelson/Bullet-Journal/admin/meetings/05-17-2021_project_check_5.md

 - Monthly log

 ## Agenda:
+1. The response of github issues from Maxim
-1. Go over demos.
+2. Go over demos.
-2. There is a CI/CD Pipeline due soon.
+3. There is a CI/CD Pipeline due soon.
-3. Goal for next week.
+4. Goal for next week.

 ## Notes from discussion:
 -